AvishaiEfrat/Ethereum-Payment-Splitter/README.md

 ## Important Note
 The web3 library used here has had a vulnerabilty found in it which hasn't been patched yet - WS-2019-0097 (https://github.com/ethereum/web3.js/issues/2739).
-This isn't relevant to the current version of the project, however if you use web.js and implement the wallet.save method (https://web3js.readthedocs.io/en/v1.2.0/web3-eth-accounts.html#wallet-save), which stores the wallet encrypted and as string in local storage , you should be aware that it's vulnerable to Insecure Credential Storage attacks.
+This isn't relevant to the current version of the project, however if you use web.js and implement the wallet.save method (https://web3js.readthedocs.io/en/v1.2.0/web3-eth-accounts.html#wallet-save), which stores the wallet encrypted and as string in local storage, you should be aware that it's vulnerable to Insecure Credential Storage attacks.

 ## Overview
 The current functionality consists of the following::